After two overtimes and 310 points, Wizards come up just short to Spurs

 “It’s just a whole lot of no defense on both ends,” Kuzma said.
 “But we did a great job, honestly, of just competing. … Boxing out, gambling, just those little things.
 That’s all.
 But I think overall you can’t be mad.
 Played three overtimes.
 Was it three overtimes?
 Two?
 It felt like three.”

-Murray continued his fantastic season with another triple double — 31 points, 13 rebounds, 14 assists.
-Keldon Johnson led the Spurs (24-36) with 32 points and Jakob Poeltl finished with 28 points, 11 rebounds and eight assists.
+Murray continued his fantastic season with another triple double — 31 points, 13 rebounds and 14 assists.
+Keldon Johnson led the Spurs (24-36) with 32 points, and Jakob Poeltl finished with 28 points, 11 rebounds and eight assists.

 Here’s what to know from the Wizards’ loss: